DaveDubUK/hifi-pfnn/readme.md

 The basic idea is to see if the PFNN can be adapted to run in HighFidelity using JavaScript.
 The C++ code is being translated into JavaScript.
 GLM-JS is being used for simpler translation of C++ glm functions.
+Many thanks to HumbleTim and Fluffy Jenkins for their help so far.

 ![HiFi PFNN so far](/pfnn-hifi.gif)